svilendobrev/transit-python2/README.md

 ### Setup

-Transit Python requires [Transit](http://github.com/cognitect/transit-format) to be at the same directory level as transit-python for access to the exemplar files.
-You will also need to add transit-python to your PYTHONPATH.
+Transit Python requires [Transit](http://github.com/cognitect/transit-format) to be at the same directory level as transit-python2 for access to the exemplar files.
+You will also need to add transit-python2 to your PYTHONPATH.

 ```sh
 export PYTHONPATH=$(pwd)
 ```

-Tests should be run from the transit-python directory.
+Tests should be run from the transit-python2 directory.

 ### Benchmarks